oist/labcyte-rt-optimisation/README.md

  - [3](TSO_concentration_check3.md): source plate for Experiment 6.
    Suggested that attempt to correct variations of concentration in the "old" stock plate did not have effect.
+ - [4](TSO_concentration_check4.md): source plate for Experiment 7.
+Stock TSOs
+   were diluted assuming a molarity of 1 mM.
+Concentration check number [2](TSO_concentration_check2.md) showed that the real molarity was a bit lower.
+   The measurements here show that this was reflected in the source plate, except for the highest concentrations.